jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 | browser | deleteCookie | deleteCookie without a cookie name will throw an error.
 Unfortunately I have not been able to override deleteCookie(). | Rename all instances of browser.deleteCookie() to browser.deleteCookies().
 Note browser.deleteCookie(cookieName) still works great. |

 # Deprecation notice
-This adapter was created to help developers migrate their code from WebdriverIO 4 to 5, not as a permanent solution.
+This adapter was created to help developers migrate their code from WebdriverIO 4 to 5 and not meant as a permanent solution.
 My plan is to deprecate this repo by January 1st, 2020.
-At this date WebdriverIO 5 will be one year old.
+At this time the repo will no longer be maintained.
+Until then I will continue to add tests as necessary and upgrade the dependencies.